Anony6174/d1ff/public/posts/smiley_writeup/limit/index.md

 <aside>
 💡

 Why does this happen?
 Because `malloc` is lazy — it doesn't bother clearing out the contents of the chunk before handing it back to you.
-Combine this with how **tcache bins** work (specifically, storing forward pointers inside freed chunks), to better understand how tcache works, look here →
+Combine this with how **tcache bins** work (specifically, storing forward pointers inside freed chunks).

 </aside>